For Him

 The weather was perfect, unseasonably warm and sunny, but chilly enough to sip on spiked hot chocolate (made by Courtney) while we listened to the ever-wonderful Rebekka Seale demonstrate how to dye napkins with natural indigo.
 Like all of the Kinfolk workshops I've been to, the guests were an innovative bunch and by the time the napkins were hung to dry, several of them stripped the clothes right off their backs and dyed those, too.

 Then the sun set gracefully over the trees, leaving us to craft wreaths by the glow of candles and Christmas lights.
 And might I just say: perhaps my favorite part of this entire workshop was getting to know sweet Emily, who meticulously collected pine and magnolia clippings from farms all around Nashville and helped our new friends assemble ten of the most unique wreaths I've ever seen.
 She's a third generation, self-taught woodworker and fellow lover of Amy Poehler.
-Okay, she's just plain cool
+Okay, she's just plain cool.

 By the way, this jacket is from local maker Elizabeth Suzann and yes, dear Santa, I sure would like to see one just like it under my tree a week from now.